kverbov/Smart-uninstall-docker-and-dirs-ansible-role/README.md

-Using double loop (inner and outer) for searching containers and directorise by kjeywords, and deleting them
+Using ansible double loop (inner and outer) for searching containers and directorise by kjeywords, and deleting them